MIA1kl/FinalProject/README.md

 # Proposal: [Tetris Game for Final Exam]

-Author: [Natalia Klimareva COM19-A]
+Author: Natalia Klimareva COM19-A

-Last updated: [10.05.2020]
+Last updated: 10.05.2020

 ## Topic addressed by the project

-[Games and Entertainment]
+Games and Entertainment

 ## Background

-[This is my first java project, so I did not take very complicated ideas for implementation.
+This is my first java project, so I did not take very complicated ideas for implementation.
 I also loved the game of Tetris from childhood.
 Therefore, I was always interested in how it is created.

+## Aim of the project (what)

-This game allows the player to get rid of boredom and get involved in the game]
+This game allows the player to get rid of boredom and get involved in the game.
+The main goal of this project was to acquire new knowledge in compiling code, repeat the topics of inheritance and learn how to use gui

-## Proposal

-[A precise statement of the proposed change.]
+## Objectives of the project (why)

-## Rationale

-[A discussion of alternate approaches and the trade offs, advantages, and disadvantages of the specified approach.]

 ## Compatibility